AdamMiltonBarker/InceptionFlow/README.md

 ## Testing InceptionFlow Object Recognition

 The first excercise once you are set up is to test the default object recognition functionality.
-You will notice on line 22 of InceptionFlow.py, the variable self.Test is set to True, this means that the program is in testing mode.
+You will notice on line 31 of InceptionFlow.py, the variable self.Test is set to True, this means that the program is in testing mode.

-On line 84 you will notice that once the program is initiated it loops continually checking if Test or Train are set to True, in this case we are interested in Test.
+On line 94 and onwards, you will notice that once the program is initiated it loops continually checking if Test or Train are set to True else then checks what mode the program is in for camera monitoring.
+In this case we are interested in Test.
 As the program is currently in testing mode, this area is reached and the testing() function is called which loops through some random images and attempts to detect them.

 When you are in the root of the repo, issue the following command: